heidpyka/vacation-exchange-e-service-poc/README.md

 # Vacation Exchange E-service PoC
-This application is a PoC of an e-service for vacation exchange management using LDAP directory for authentication and MongoDB as the application database.
+This application is a PoC of an e-service for vacation exchange management using LDAP directory for authentication (with passport-ldapauth) and MongoDB as the application database (with mongoose).
 In this PoC, the LDAP directory was simulated using OpenDJ Community Edition 2.6.4.
 The MongoDB database used was MongoDB Atlas.

 ### Running the PoC in development mode
 1. Clone repo.